 Moral superiority or hipster cred.

-I didn’t go vegan to seem cool and I don’t say “I’m a vegan” because I think I’m better or more awesome than anyone else.
-Also, I couldn’t stick with something this life-impacting just to try to be someone I’m not.
-Veganism might be a fad for some people, but I don’t see myself ever going back.
-And while some outspoken vegans may have a different persona, I think you’d find most vegans are fairly normal, standard people.
+I didn’t go vegan to seem cool and when I say “I’m a vegan” it’s not because I think I’m better or more awesome than anyone else.
+I couldn’t stick with something this life-impacting just to try to be someone I’m not.
+Veganism might be a fad for some, but I don’t plant to ever go back.
+And although I find myself being more outspoken about veganism as the years go by, I’m not going to lecture you if you eat meat in front of me.
+I think you’d find most vegans are fairly normal and reasonable people.

 I enjoy being difficult.